pronix/spree-quick-auction/README.markdown

 Run spree:
 * ./script/server
 * Go to http://localhost:3000/admin/products
 * Create a new product and fill all field.
+Must fill a prototype.
 * Then edit the product and fill 'Available On', 'Available Off', 'On hand', Step and click update.
   Available On - this is date, when product is start to see in http://localhost:3000/